brocaar/flask-views/docs/index.rst

 Features:

-* Base views for rendering templates and responses based on HTTP request method
+* Base views for rendering templates and (JSON) responses based on HTTP request method
 * Edit views for handling form submission (without database backend)
 * Database views
     A set of views with database integration.
 Currently, only MongoDB (by using the Mongoengine module) is implemented.

-    * Detail views for rendering a single item within a template
+    * Detail views for rendering a single object within a template or (JSON) response
     * Edit views for creating and updating items